 - There is no searchable resume database for employers to find an ideal employee.

 - Listings do not get distributed to larger job boards, limiting their reach.

-- EDAM has no social media accounts to give job posts an added boost.
+- EDAM has no social media accounts to give job postings an added boost.

-- There are no ways of promoting listings on the job board for increased visibility.
+- There is no way to promote listings on the job board for increased visibility.